From Inkwell to Internet: Text and Transmission in the Muslim World

 - Geen Honours Class

-Admission to the MA Middle Eastern Studies.
-Students without prior knowledge of Islam and Arabic culture are expected to have read before the first class: Karen Armstrong, Islam.
-A Short History.
-London : Weidenfeld and Nicolson, 2000.
+Admission to an MA programme of Leiden University.
+Students without prior knowledge of Islam are expected to have read before the first class: Karen Armstrong, Islam: A Short History (London: Weidenfeld and Nicolson, 2000; or later editions).

-This course looks at how medieval Arabic texts are constructed and transmitted from the manuscript era into the internet age through processes of production and consumption.
+This course looks at the production and transmission of knowledge in the Muslim world by examining how medieval Arabic texts are constructed and transmitted from the manuscript era into the internet age through processes of production and consumption.
 How are texts given shape and what processes and traditions are involved in the construction of texts, their publication, preservation and use?
 We will examine the technical conditions of Arabic text production such as copying, printing and computer technologies, as well as the role of authors, readers, patrons, teachers, scholars, booksellers, traders, collectors, and librarians in the shaping of the Arabic textual canon that we have at our disposal in the present.
-We will also look at how texts are (re)produced, altered, and (re)interpreted while being copied, read, recited, taught, or quoted in other texts, and at notions of authority, originality, tradition and modernity.
+We will also look at how texts are (re)produced, altered, and (re)interpreted while being copied, read, recited, taught, or quoted in other texts, and at how changing notions of authority, originality, tradition and modernity have impacted these processes.
 Material used in this course includes original samples from the rich Leiden manuscript collection as well as other kinds of text production in the Muslim world (recordings, internet publications, etc.).

 Particular focuses include: (1) the internal history of texts: manuscripts and the methodology of accounting for variant readings in critical editions; (2) reception: the ways in which older sources are quoted, paraphrased or otherwise incorporated into the works of later authors and the methods of studying such intertextual phenomena; (3) the function of written texts, issues of oral versus written transmission and textual authority; (4) the impact of modernity: the effects of technological innovations, as well as social changes, such as the democratisation of knowledge, and the influence of English.

-• to navigate central issues involved in the transmission of Arabic texts;
+- to navigate central issues involved in the transmission of Arabic texts in the Muslim world;

 Mode of instruction